tabarra/txAdmin/docs/dev_notes.md

 - playerBanned event lost the `target` prop
 - changed warn ids prefix from A to W
 - removed the option to import bans from other resources
+- The optimizer will remove:
+    - players that havent connected in 9 days and have less than two hours of playtime
+    - wl requests and approvals older than a week

 # TODO:
 - [x] player join/leave